Q: When does the Skyline College Promise Scholars Program Application open?

 Q: I am confused about what classes I need to take in order to graduate and/or transfer.
 Who can I talk to?

 A: One of the most amazing benefits of the Skyline College Promise Scholars Program is that every student has complete access to a Skyline College Promise Scholars Program Counselor!
-Your Counselor is a master’s level trained academic, career, and personal counselor who can assist students in:
+Your Counselor is a Master’s level trained academic, career, and personal counselor who can assist students in:

 • Support you in navigating and transitioning into Skyline College